Widiskel/initia-daily-bot/Readme.md

 - To do 1 time run execute `npm run start`
 - To do scheduler run execute `npm run schedule` (EXPERIMENTAL)

-## NOTE

-the bot is sending testnet token to my initia address, you can change it on `src/utils/constant.js` change the `RECEIVERTESTNETADDRESS` to your address

 ## CONTRIBUTE